Asymptotic analysis of the finite predictor for fractional Gaussian noise: Zeros with multiplicities

 \section{Zeros with multiplicities}

-In this section, we elaborate on the adjustments needed to extend the proof of Theorem \ref{main-thm} to the case of zeros with non-unit multiplicities.
-Let $z_i$ be a zero of the polynomial $\theta(z)$ with multiplicity $\mu_i$.
+In this section, we elaborate on the adjustments needed in order to extend the proof of Theorem \ref{main-thm} to the case when zeros have non-unit multiplicities.
+Let $z_i$ be a zero of the polynomial $\theta(z)$ with multiplicity $\mu_i\in \mathbb N$.
 Then $z_i^{-1}$ is a zero of the reciprocal polynomial $z^q\theta(z^{-1})$ with the same multiplicity.
-In view of \eqref{zeq}, both $z_i$ and $z_i^{-1}$ are zeros with multiplicity $\mu_i$ of the function
+In view of (4.5):